yerlandana/yerlandana.github.io/_posts/2019-04-28-salesvisualization.md

   ![evidence](/photos_sale/41.png)
   Last 10 rows of 'Cost.of.sale' column, and 'NA' have been replaced by 604679.7.

+### 2.2 Now, We compare the Planned profit with actual profit
+<p> We will group by year and compare the company's planned profit with actual profit. </p>

   ```r
   df_year <- df%>% group_by(year)%>%summarize(meanProfit=mean(Profit), total=sum(Profit), planProfit= sum(Plan..KZT), difference = planProfit-total)